embodied-computation-group/metadpy/docs/source/examples/2-Fitting the model-MLE.md

 +++

 In this step we will consider how we can quantify metacognition using meta-d' rather than the area under a type2ROC curve.
 Because meta-d' is calculated in the same units as d', we can get rid of the effect of type 1 performance (d') by simply creating a ratio of meta-d' / d', which we call the Mratio.
 The Mratio is then a 'relative' measure of metacognition, and is independent of task performance.
-For full details of the model please refer to the paper by **Maniscalco and Lao (2012)**.
+For full details of the model please refer to the paper by {cite:t}`maniscalo:2012`.
 The key here is actually the direct relationship between type 1 and type 2 performance that we explored in steps 2 and 3, where we can predict what the type2ROC curve *should* look like for a certain type 1 d' and bias (if no information was lost or gained between type 1 and type 2 performance).
 Therefore, if we take the observed type2ROC curve, we can theoretically estimate what level of d' would cause the observed type 2 performance...
 And we call this meta-d'!
-(For details on the relationship between type 1 and type 2 performance, see **Galvin et al., 2003**.
+(For details on the relationship between type 1 and type 2 performance, see {cite:t}`galvin:2003`.
 Here we will plot the observed and estimated confidence values and type2ROC curves for our simulated data with different levels of metacognition, and take a closer look at the model values for meta-d.

 +++